-Along with the bond sell-off recently, financials have had a huge run-up in the month since the election, up >20% from 11/4/2016 – 12/13/2016.
+Along with the recent bond sell-off, financials have had a huge run-up in the month since the election, up >20% from 11/4/2016 – 12/13/2016.
 At first glance, these two seem intricately linked, as higher interest rates may help the earnings of financials in general.
 Higher interest rates, however, do not necessarily mean there will be higher profit margins for banks.

 Difference Between Issuers and Servicers